Theoretical Properties of Entropy in a Strong Coupling Region: Introduction

+The above discussion is the entanglement in the continuum field theory.
+Now we discuss the entanglement in the lattice field theory.
+The lattice field theory is useful for obtaining numerical solution of the continuum field theory.
+However, the simulation is very hard usually.
+The interesting lattice QCD model suffers from the sign problem in the finite density case \cite{Braun:2012ww}.
+Many people are interested in using the mean-field theory \cite{Chen:2003vy} and studying the topological charge \cite{Bruckmann:2009cv} in the two dimensional lattice CP$^{N-1}$ model with a theta term \cite{Plefka:1996ks} to understand how to overcome the sign problem because the sign problem of the QCD model is hard to solve exactly now.

+The entanglement entropy in the lattice gauge theory is hard to study because one also needs to be careful about the decomposition problem.
+One proposed the extended lattice construction to study the entanglement entropy in the lattice gague theory \cite{Buividovich:2008kq}.
+One proved that the extended lattice construction, which enlarges the Hilbert space, is equivalent to the electric choice of centers \cite{Casini:2013rba}.
+The simulation in the four dimensional lattice Abelian gauge theory showed that the mutual information is not proportional to the center charge and the strong subadditivity can be violated on the lattice \cite{Casini:2014aia}, which was also confirmed from other lattice model \cite{VanAcoleyen:2015ccp}.
+Because the center charges in four dimensional non-interacting field theory can be related to the universal term of the entanglement entropy in the ${\cal N}$=4 U($N$) supersymmetric Ynag-Mills theory, the numerical study in the mutual information and the strong subadditivity should provide physical insight to a strongly coupled system.

+Although the entanglement entropy is hard to compute, one can use the strong coupling expansion to obtain the entanglement entropy in the lattice U($N$) Yang-Mills gauge theory \cite{Ma:2015xes}.
+Note that the strong coupling expansion in the lattice gauge theory possibly does not provide a physical study at the continuum limit.
+The entanglement entropy in the lattice U($N$) Yang-Mills gauge theory still obeys the codimension two area law as in the holographic entanglement entropy, but it vanishes when the coupling constant goes to infinity \cite{Ma:2015xes}.
+The entanglement entropy in the ${\cal N}=4$ supersymmetric Yang-Mills theory does not vanish in the strong coupling region \cite{Huang:2014pda}.
+It is interesting to find that the entanglement entropies have the different behaviors in the strong coupling region.
+We will compute the entanglement entropy in a lattice theory to demonstrate the same behavior as in the entanglement entropy in the lattice U($N$) Yang-Mills gauge theory at the strong coupling limit.

-The entanglement entropy in the Yang-Mills lattice gauge theory obeys area law from the strong coupling expansion.
-This result gives an interesting geometric understanding as in holographic entanglement entropy.
-Indeed, if quantum gravity has translational invariance, Poincaré symmetry, causality and finite entanglement entropy, then the entanglement entropy is determined from non-negative constant and area terms \cite{Casini:2003ix}.
-Therefore, area law in the entanglement entropy is very interesting to give deep insight to quantum gravity.
+The entanglement entropy is divergent in quantum field theory usually so it should depend on the regularization parameters.
+When one considers a theory with a finite dimensional Hilbert space, the entanglement entropy can be finite.
+One assumed that a theory has translational invariance, Poincaré symmetry, causality and finite entanglement entropy, then the entanglement entropy was determined from non-negative constant area terms \cite{Casini:2003ix}.
+The result is exact and still provided the codimension two area law as in the bulk minimum area of the holographic entanglement entropy.